ShardulJunagade/LightSync/README.md

 <br>
 This architecture allows LightSync to selectively and smoothly adjust headlight brightness in real time, minimizing glare for oncoming drivers while maintaining optimal road visibility.

 ## Code
-The Arduino code (`final_code.ino`) implements the logic for reading sensor values and controlling the LEDs.
+The Arduino code ([`lightsync.ino`](lightsync.ino)) implements the logic for reading sensor values and controlling the LEDs.
 It uses the Adafruit NeoPixel library for smooth fading effects.
 Thresholds for distance and light intensity are calibrated for optimal performance.

 ## Results